Akshayasakthivels/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 | Reservation–Bill | 1:1 | Total | One bill per reservation |
 | Reservation–Waiter | 1:1 | Partial | Assigned waiter |

-###  Assumptions
-- Each reservation *occupies one table* only.
-- Bills always generated *per reservation*.
-- Service charges fixed percentage (not modeled).

----
-##  Instructions for Students
-1. Complete *all three scenarios (A, B, C)*.
-2. Identify *entities, relationships, and attributes* for each scenario.
-3. Draw ER diagrams using *draw.io / diagrams.net* (or hand-drawn & scanned).
-4. Fill in *Entities, Relationships, Assumptions* tables.
-5. Export the completed Markdown (with diagrams) as a *single PDF*.

----

-  End of Submission Template